2021 is almost over… and before jumping into 2022, we must evaluate our goals and learn from our success!

 - Download one of your Freebie (lead magnet)

 - Engage with your site and with you (repeat visits, number of pages visited, number of comments on your posts)

 Now that you have your goals in mind, it’s time to look at the different types of conversions.

 - Lead generation – You need to know whether the content consumed by your audience created a lead you could follow up on.
 You can track this through data sets like blog and email subscriptions or through comments that are connected to your social posts.

-- Consumability – You also want to evaluate metrics like how many people in your audience looked at your content, such as your website pages, podcasts, videos, and overall downloads from your website.
+- Consumability – You also want to evaluate metrics like how many people in your audience look at your content, such as your website pages, podcasts, videos, and overall downloads from your website.

 - Shareability – You want to measure whether or not the content or posting was engaging enough to share with others on social media.
 Look if your audience liked and shared your content.

 Let’s talk about how you will measure your social media conversion rate.
 The ability to accurately calculate your conversion rate is directly tied to your ability to track conversions.